 Limestone is the most popular mined rock on the market commonly used in the construction industry.
 Limestone is used in everyday products and materials including, paper, steel, plastics, paint and other numerous products.
 Lime is used in steel manufacturing and in traditional basic oxygen furnaces as well as electric arc furnaces.
 Lime is the essential mineral necessary for the steel production industry.

 While mining for all types of stone such as granite, sandstone, marble, and slate, mining organizations in the Stone Mining face many issues that challenge the operations and safety of the business.
-The introduction of our RFID Systems especially designed for the Stone Mining industry immediately brings these benefits:
+We have RFID experience and can explore customizing RFID Systems for the Stone Mining industry that may bring these benefits:

 - Tracking Extraction Deposits